0xdroidan/0xdroidan.github.io/_posts/2024-12-23-Across-Protocol.md

 layout: post
 title: "Across Protocol"
 date: 2022-11-28 03:21:08 +0530
-categories: ['infrastructure', 'cross-chain', 'liquidity']
+categories: ["infrastructure", "cross-chain", "liquidity"]
-tags: [draft,all,2k22, bridge] # Tag names should always be lowercase
+tags: [draft, all, 2k22, bridge] # Tag names should always be lowercase
 ---

 ## [AcrossProtocol Website](https://across.to/)

 Across is the fastest, cheapest and most secure cross-chain bridge for Ethereum, Arbitrum, Optimism, Polygon and other Layer 1 and Layer 2 networks.

+{% comment %}

 ## Token claim

 Eligible User : not known
 Number of Claimants : not known
+{% endcomment %}

 ## Project Ticker